odak.learn.tools

 -

-roi_high–Corner locations of the roi for high intensity area [m_start, m_end, n_start, n_end]. -
+roi_high(Tensor) –Corner locations of the high intensity region [m_start, m_end, n_start, n_end].

-roi_low–Corner locations of the roi for low intensity area [m_start, m_end, n_start, n_end].
+roi_low(Tensor) –Corner locations of the low intensity region [m_start, m_end, n_start, n_end].

 Returns: